 professional and understanding

 The breakdown of a relationship whether within or outside of marriage can be a stressful and traumatic experience, especially where children are involved.
-Add to this the fact that there are invariably a number of legal and financial issues that need resolving and it is clear why it is wise to consult a specialist matrimonial and family law solicitor to help you understand your rights, support you through the process and protect your position.
+Add to this the fact that there are invariably a number of legal and financial issues that need resolving and it is clear why it is wise to consult a specialist matrimonial and family lawyer to help you understand your rights, support you through the process and protect your interests.

 - Fixed fee Divorce